Synerty/peek-mobile-theme/docs/generic_sections/details_section/details_section.rst

         /* Contains the Details Section looks classes */ ...

-            container-fluid{
+            .details-section-title{
+            /*
-            /* Contains the container looks attributes unique to the Details Section */ ...
+                Contains the title attributes unique to the Details Section this text will have the text-muted effect */
+                ...

             }
-            .row{
-            /* Contains the row looks attributes unique to the Details Section */ ...

-            }
-            .title{
-            /* Contains the title looks attributes unique to the Details Section */ ...

-            }
-            .value{
+            .details-section-value{
+            /*
-            /* Contains the value looks attributes unique to the Details Section */ ...
+                Contains the value attributes unique to the Details Section text to have the focus of attention
+            */
+                ...

             }